Summer Snook Fishing in Sarasota

 Local snook migrations are pretty basic.
 They move into creeks, rivers, and residential canals in the winter to escape the extreme temperature fluctuations of the flats.
 As it warms up they migrate out into the inshore areas to feed up, then by early summer most fish are in the passes and out on the beaches in preparation of spawning.
 The pattern the reverses itself as the fish move back into the bays and eventually back into the creeks if it gets cold enough.

-Passes all along Florida’s west coast are full of snook of all sizes right now.
+Passes all along Florida’s west coast are full of snook of all sizes from May through October.
 Outgoing tides early or late in the day and at night are prime times to tame a linesider.
 Live bait will usually produce the most fish.
 Large pilchards are a prime bait, but hand-picked shrimp, 3” pinsfish and grunts, and as Candice proved, even crabs will entice a hungry snook.
 Stout tackle is required when fishing in heavy current and around structure.
 Diving plugs and soft plastics bumped along the bottom will fool wily snook as well.
+Summer snook fishing in Sarasota.

 Sight casting for snook on the beach is great fun and lighter tackle can be used.
 Snook will cruise the surf line within a few feet of shore in search of a meal.
 These fish will spook, so a delicate presentation is required.
 Small white bucktail jigs are very effective, as are shrimp imitations and small plugs.
 Fly anglers score with white minnow patters such as the D.T.
 Special and Clouser Minnow.